SCSDC-co/NDE/README.md

 - Git
 - Node.js and npm (for language servers)
 - Python 3 and pip (for language servers)
+- Go (for Go language server and development)
+- Rust toolchain via rustup (for Rust development and tools)
+- Lazygit (Git TUI - may be named differently on some distributions)
 - A Nerd Font (recommended for proper icon display)
 - Internet connection for downloading plugins